What is a machine? – 3 idiots machine definition breakdown

 • Transmitter (Not on board)

-• 4 Servos (1 for each ailerons, 1 for elevator, 1 for rudder)
+• 4 Servos (1 for each aileron, 1 for elevator, 1 for rudder)

-• Usually in most of the cases, we have to attach the connectors to the 2 wires assigned for battery in ESC.
-For this, we can use XT60 connector which is very commonly used as well.
-They come in a set of a female and male connector.
-The female one is to be attached to the ESC while the male one is to be attached to the battery
+• Usually, in most of the cases, we have to attach the connectors to the 2 wires assigned for the battery in the ESC.
+For this, we can use the XT60 connector, which is very commonly used as well.
+They come in a set of female and male connectors.
+The female one is to be attached to the ESC, while the male one is to be attached to the battery

-For more clarity on above figure, you can also refer to the diagram below
+For more clarity on the above figure, you can also refer to the diagram below.

-• In the above article, mainly focus on the ailerons part in order to understand the reasoning behind Y-junction cable.
-In short, we can summarize it as :
+In the above article, the focus is on the aileron part to understand the reasoning behind the Y-junction cable.
+In short, we can summarize it as follows:

-In order to get a roll, making the ailerons deflect in opposite sense helps even more.
-For example, if we need to take right roll, then on giving just one stimulus through transmitter, the right aileron will deflect upwards while at the same time, the left aileron also deflects downwards
+To get a roll, having the ailerons deflect in the opposite sense helps even more.
+For example, if we need to take the right roll, then on giving just one stimulus through the transmitter, the right aileron will deflect upwards while at the same time, the left aileron also deflects downwards.

 Advantage :